Bacon Egg Bites – Easy Meal Prep Breakfast

 Instructions

 - Dice the onion and spinach.
-Once the bacon is cooled enough to handle, cut it into bite-sized pieces.
+When the bacon is cool enough to handle, cut or crumble it into bite-sized pieces.

 - Crack the eggs into a large bowl.
 Add the milk, salt, and pepper.
 Whisk it all together until fully combined.

 - Spray or drizzle a muffin tin well with oil.
-Add the spinach, onion, and bacon in each well, then pour the egg mixture on top, until each is filled to about 80%.
+Divide the spinach, onion, and bacon evenly throughout each well, then pour the egg mixture on top, until each well is about 80% full.

 - Bake in preheated oven for 18-22 minutes, or until the eggs are cooked through.